Have you noticed that perfection is oftentimes flaunted as a positive trait? Because striving to be perfect sounds like a good thing, right?

 - Perfection is unrealistic.
 Obtaining perfection isn't possible because at the very heart of it, no person is perfect.
 We all make mistakes, but it's out of our mistakes that we grow and learn.
 If everything were perfect, how could we improve?

-4. It's stifling.
 Underneath it all, perfection is a product of fear.
 Let's say you're afraid of launching our website, so you're going to make sure it's perfect before you put it out for the world to see.
 The only problem with that scenario is that you would never launch your website because it won't ever be perfect.
 If you're fearful, you're going to keep finding things to improve so that you can put off facing your fear head-on.
 I couldn't even tell you how many times I've used the "I'm just a perfectionist" excuse for procrastinating and not facing up to something that scares me.
 There have even been times that I put something off so long that it never happened.
 Don't make the same mistake!
 Punch perfection in the face and embrace courage instead.

 Here's an inspirational quote, hand-written just for you!
 Friends, don't be fearful of making a mistake, and definitely don't be afraid of being successful.
 Starting something you have a huge personal investment in is scary, especially when you don't know the outcome, but don't let the unknown hold you back from achieving great things!

-5. It's boring.
-I'm finding out more and more that perfection is actually really boring.
+I'm finding out more and more that perfection is actually really, really boring.
 Beautiful, interesting and innovative things have been born out of mistakes, mishaps, and imperfections.
 If someone has managed to master perfection, then they've reached a plateau.
 Once you reach perfection, then where do you go from there?
 I think I prefer a life of adventure and growth and learning.
 Wouldn't you agree?